rwth-i6/i6_experiments/users/zeyer/experiments/exp2022_07_21_transducer/exp_fs_base/README.md

 - model really the same?
 - L2, dropout, etc?

+- batch_size was 5000 (and grad accum 3) in the first 20 subepochs in the original config before it was edited...

 - joint CTC? -> both no.
 - correct dataset? normalized? kazuki version?
   -> both use `/work/asr3/irie/data/switchboard/corpora`, same BPE